-- 5.2.1 Officers from Leisure and Culture Dundee have had productive meetings with Broughty Ferry Traders which have resulted in a series of positive marketing campaigns and press articles.
-This was to inform the level of public appetite for activities focusing on the castle and grounds, delivered in partnership with the Traders. - 5.2.2 Discussions have been held with local community groups to discuss the potential for the Castle to be operated by volunteers.
+5.2.1 Officers from Leisure and Culture Dundee have had productive meetings with Broughty Ferry Traders which have resulted in a series of positive marketing campaigns and press articles.
+This was to inform the level of public appetite for activities focusing on the castle and grounds, delivered in partnership with the Traders.

+- 5.2.2 Agreement has been reached between HES and the Traders to allow key holder responsibility which would ensure access to the castle grounds during times when the building is not open to the public. - 5.2.3 Discussions have been held with local community groups to discuss the potential for the Castle to be operated by volunteers.
 These included Broughty Ferry Rotary Club and Giving Back Dundee, with links made with HES.
-A volunteer-led model would require the removal of the museum collection. - 5.2.3 Engagement has also taken place with representatives from a number of other parties including a Broughty Ferry based Arts organisation, a local tour business and a wellbeing business, who have expressed interest in discussing potential opportunities for delivering events and activities in partnership with Leisure and Culture Dundee if the museum remains open.

-5.2.4 A national Virtual Reality tourism company based in Dundee and the USA has offered to work with us to develop a visual representation of the history of the castle as an added attraction, providing support in fundraising.
+A volunteer-led model would require the removal of the museum collection. - 5.2.4 Engagement has also taken place with representatives from a number of other parties including a Broughty Ferry based Arts organisation, a local tour business and a wellbeing business, who have expressed interest in discussing potential opportunities for delivering events and activities in partnership with Leisure and Culture Dundee if the museum remains open. - 5.2.5 A national Virtual Reality tourism company based in Dundee and the USA has offered to work with us to develop a visual representation of the history of the castle as an added attraction, providing support in fundraising.